schickling/chromeless/README.md

 ...
 Error: Unable to get presigned websocket URL and connect to it.
 ```
-Make sure that you're running at least version `1.8.0` of [`serverless`](https://github.com/serverless/serverless).
-It is a known [issue](https://github.com/serverless/serverless/issues/2450), that the API Keys are not working in older serverless versions.
-With running `npm run deploy` that shouldn't happen at all, as it uses the local installed version of `serverless`.
+Make sure that you're running at least version `1.19.0` of [`serverless`](https://github.com/serverless/serverless).
+It is a known [issue](https://github.com/serverless/serverless/issues/2450), that the API Gateway API keys are not setup correctly in older Serverless versions.
+Best is to run `npm run deploy` within the project as this will use the local installed version of `serverless`.

 ### Resource ServerlessDeploymentBucket does not exist for stack chromeless-serverless-dev
 In case the deployment of the serverless function returns an error like this: